atos-ari-aeon/fiware-cloud-messaging-api/public/doc/source/sdk/javascript.rst

 To start publishing/subscribing with the SDK, it si necessary to instanciate a new SDK object.

-.. js:function:: AeonSDK(url, subscriptionData)
+.. js:function:: AeonSDK(url, [subscriptionData])

     :param string url: publish/subscribe url.
 The constructor will determine if the url is for publish or subcribe and will set its operation mode to "publish" or "subscribe".
-    :param JSON subscriptionData: Mandatory if you want to receive data through the channel.
-It is a JSON containing information to create a new susbcription or directly a previously created subscription.
+    :param JSON subscriptionData: Mandatory if you will use the object for subscriptions.
+It is a JSON containing information about your subscription, this information will be used to retrieve your existing subscription data or to create a new one (if it does not exist or it was deleted).
     :returns: and SDK object

-If you are creating connection for a new subscription, subscriptionData (JSON) has to contain "id" and "desc" fields:

 .. code-block:: json